GiancarloMCorrea/myWebsite/content/en/post/WHAM-tutorial/index.md

 title: Woods Hole Assessment Model
 ---

+> :warning: **This tutorial is under development and some features could
+> be changed in future versions**

 In this tutorial, I present the extended features that my colleagues and I have incorporated into the Woods Hole Assessment Model (WHAM).
 The base features of this model has been developed by Tim Miller and